Philadelphia resident voices safety concerns after dirt bike, ATV riders fill city streets

 STOP is calling on city leaders to invest in more ways to curb illegal riding before it's too late.

 "When somebody is killed by one of these vehicles, which will happen, then perhaps the resources that should be provided to fight this fight will be provided.
-The city has to take this seriously," said Piper.
+The city has to take this seriously," Piper said.

 Philadelphia police did appear to confiscate some of the vehicles Sunday evening.
 A spokesperson said the agency had multiple details running through the weekend.